List of remakes and adaptations of Disney animated films: Scrapped and stalled projects

-A live-action feature film adaptation of Robin Hood entered development in early 2020, with Kari Granlund writing the screenplay, Justin Springer producing, and Carlos López Estrada as the director.
+A photorealistic computer animated remake of Robin Hood entered development in April 2020, with Kari Granlund writing the screenplay, Justin Springer producing, and Carlos López Estrada as the director.
+In March 2026, Estrada confirmed that Disney scrapped the project.

+In April 2020, it was reported that a live-action remake of Hercules was under development at Walt Disney Pictures, with the producers of the CGI remake of The Lion King (Jeffrey Silver and Karen Gilchrist) set to produce the film.
+Joe and Anthony Russo were to serve as producers on the film through their AGBO banner, with Dave Callaham as screenwriter.
+In June 2022, it was announced that Guy Ritchie, who had previously directed Disney's live-action Aladdin remake, had signed on to direct the film.
+Joe Russo said that the remake would pay homage to the original with a more modern spin on it and revealed that it would also be a modern musical inspired by TikTok.
+There have been no updates since then.

+In June 2021, Disney announced that a sequel to Cruella was officially in the early stages of development, with Craig Gillespie and Tony McNamara expected to return as director and writer, respectively.
+In August 2021, Emma Stone closed a deal to reprise her role in the sequel, but there were no updates since then.

-In January 2022, Jennifer Lee revealed that Stella Meghie, who was planned to be the writer and director of Tiana, had originally wanted to develop a live-action adaptation of The Princess and the Frog.
-During that month, it was also announced that a live-action remake of The Aristocats was in development with Will Gluck producing under his Olive Bridge Entertainment banner and Keith Bunin writing the script with Gluck.
+In January 2022, it was announced that a live-action remake of The Aristocats was in development with Will Gluck producing under his Olive Bridge Entertainment banner and Keith Bunin writing the script with Gluck.
 Questlove was attached to direct the film in March 2023.
 In August 2025, Questlove revealed that Disney was no longer moving forward with the film.

 Reception

 Box office performance

-Many Disney remakes rank along the highest grossing films upon their release; currently, The Lion King (11th), Beauty and the Beast (25th), Aladdin (46th), and Lilo & Stitch (57th) are on the list.
+Many Disney remakes rank along the highest-grossing films upon their release, currently, The Lion King (11th), Beauty and the Beast (25th), Aladdin (46th), and Lilo & Stitch (57th) are on the list.
 The Lion King is also the highest-grossing musical film of all time.
 (Note: Disney, which produced The Lion King (2019), considered the film to be live-action despite most of the film (aside from its opening shot) being made with photorealistic computer animation.
 Others, such as the Hollywood Foreign Press Association (presenter of the Golden Globe Awards), deemed it to be animated based on specified criteria.)
-It also set the record for the biggest opening for an animated film and a musical before The Super Mario Bros.
+It also set the record for the largest opening for an animated film and the musical before The Super Mario Bros.
 Movie and Frozen II surpassed the records respectively.